 9. Thyme

 Another popular garden herb, thyme, is also offensive to cats.
 So if you’re planting rosemary and thyme, it’ll keep stray cats out of your garden.
-While thyme is safe for cats to consume, most won’t come anywhere near the pungent stench!
+While thyme is safe for cats to consume, most won’t come anywhere near the pungent aroma!

 9. Peppermint